The Blind Watchmaker

 The time taken for a variation to spread through the population depends on its selective advantage – the smaller the advantage, the longer the time.
 So, again, a consequence of the very small selective advantages between his proposed finely-graded intermediates is that it will take much longer for the variations to spread through the population.

-Was he really ignorant of these issues when he wrote Watchmaker; or did he just choose to ignore inconvenient facts (and rely on the ignorance on this subject of many of his readers)?
+Was he really ignorant of these issues when he wrote Watchmaker; or did he just choose to ignore inconvenient facts (and rely on most of his readers not being familiar with population genetics)?